abschulze/abschulze/README.md

 - 👋 Hi, I’m @abschulze (Brian Schulze)
+- 👀 Network Engineer
-- 👀 I’m interested in Mathematics
+- Major in Mathematics
+- Minor in Data Science
-- 🌱 I’m currently learning R
+- 🌱
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me aschulze1@live.maryville.edu OR bschulze@tiestech.net